Globally, Bribery and Corruption is big business. But, does it really affect you and your organisation?

-What should you be doing to protect your business?
+What should you be doing to protect your business from bribery?

 Employers’ duties include the provision of regular training and to make sure policies are upheld.
 The EssentialSkillz Anti-Bribery and Corruption eLearning course helps organisations to comply with the UK Bribery Act 2010.
 The Act consolidates existing law on bribery and corruption, enabling prosecutors and courts to deal with acts of bribery more effectively.
 This online course explains the standards expected when carrying out business affairs in relation to bribery and corruption.

 Ensuring your Bribery and Corruption policy has been read and understood by your staff can be a difficult task to manage.
 However, WorkWize from EssentialSkillz is a smart system that helps to automate policy/document rollout and provide a full audit trail.

 The system provides intuitive tools to help companies push policies/documents out to their workforce and receive positive confirmation back that they have read and understood the policy.
 Pushing a new policy out takes just a few minutes and there is no limit to the number of policies that can be distributed.